undergrad-partner-school

 Non-Need Based

-1,056 students, including freshmen, received institutional non-need-based financial aid at this institution in 2023.
-453 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-Federal non-need-based scholarships and grants totaled $18,243,171 for students at this institution, while state aid came to $1,156,754.
+Institutional non-need-based scholarships or grants were given to 1,056 students overall (including freshmen) at University of Maryland, Baltimore County in 2024.
+Institutional help in the form of non-need-based scholarships or grants was given to 453 full-time freshmen.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $18,243,171 while the state aid is $1,156,754.
 The total amount of non-need-based institutional scholarships/grants was $12,669,358.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $2,050,319 USD.

 Majors